 - Type a user name and password for the ArcGIS Server primary site administrator.
 Type the password again in the Re-Enter Password field to ensure you typed the password you intended.

 The password for your primary site administrator must be at least eight alphanumeric characters.
-The password can also contain dots (.), underscores (_), and at symbols (@).
-The password cannot contain spaces.
+The password can also contain dots (.).
+The password cannot contain any other special characters or spaces.

 - Type a password for the Windows account that will be used to run the ArcGIS Server service account.
 The account name is always arcgis.
 Type the password again in the Re-Enter Password field to ensure you typed the password you intended.